-This Akkadian empire was followed by another empire, centred on Ur, a Sumerian city-state located near the coast of the Persian Gulf.
+This Akkadian empire was followed by another empire, centered on Ur, a Sumerian city-state located near the coast of the Persian Gulf.

 By this time, much of the Middle East was being effected by the migration of a nomadic people called the Amorites.

 In any event, the Amorites (and their close relatives the Canaanites) had soon conquered cities and founded kingdoms in Syria, Canaan and Mesopotamia.
-The most successful of these new states was that centred on Babylon; under its famous king, Hammurabi (reigned c.
-1792-1750 BC), it came to rule an extensive empire covering Mesopotamia and much of Syria.
+The most successful of these new states was that centered on Babylon; under its famous king, Hammurabi (reigned c.
+1792-1750 BCE), it came to rule an extensive empire covering Mesopotamia and much of Syria.

 Code de Hammurabi, roi de Babylone ; face avant, bas-relief.